stacklane/docs/🗄/Article/scripting/helpers.md

 ## Multiple Values

-When access multiple values, the variable will always be a defined array, even if the form submission did not include any value (empty array).
+When accessing multiple values, the variable will always be a defined array, even if the form submission did not include any value (empty array).

 ```javascript